-Given that the yellow man-made diamonds are easier to make, they are less expensive than their natural counterparts.
+Since yellow man-made diamonds are easier to make, they are less expensive than their natural counterparts.

-A lab-made blue diamond amounts only to 10% of the cost of a natural blue diamond.
+A lab-made blue diamond amounts to only 10% of the cost of a natural blue diamond.
 Besides, it falls within the range of $7000-$12,000 per carat.

-While the white, blue, and yellow engineered diamonds get their color during the growth process, while pink lab-created diamonds get their color after growth treatment.
+While the white, blue, and yellow engineered diamonds get their color during the growth process, the pink lab-created diamonds get their color after growth treatment.
 The process is referred to as irradiation and annealing.

 Other diamond colors, such as green, red, and purple, are also available, and their growth process is the same as that of the pink man-created diamond.

-Naturally mined diamonds cost between 56000-150,000 USD per carat because of the availability (most naturally mined pink diamonds are from Australia), but a synthetic diamond costs between 5000-10000 USD per carat.
-The color of the pink diamond also affects the price.
+Naturally mined pink diamonds cost between $56,000 and $150,000 per carat because of the availability, but a synthetic diamond costs between $3,000 to $10,000 per carat.

 The shape of a pink diamond is the same as that of a yellow one.